Battery sulfation and battery life

 What is battery sulfation?

-How battery sulfation occurs.
 Batteries produce power through a chemical reaction between the lead plates and the electrolyte (battery acid).
 Car battery acid is a diluted solution of sulfuric acid H2SO4.
-In simple terms, the battery acid provides the sulfate, hydrogen, and oxygen needed to interact with the pates and produce power.
+In simple terms, the battery acid provides the sulfate, hydrogen, and oxygen needed to interact with the plates to produce power.

-The alternator pushes the sulfate and hydrogen off the plates and forces it back into solution, which turns the H2O back into H2SO4.
+During recharging the alternator pushes the sulfate and hydrogen off the plates and forces it back into solution, turns the H2O back into H2SO4.
+However, that only occurs if the sulfate crystals are soft.

 The longer a battery sits in a discharged state, the more likely the battery is permanently damaged.
 As a battery sits in the discharged state, the sulfate crystals grow in size and harden.
 After a certain period of time, they’re impossible to remove, even with recharging.
 At that point, the battery must be replaced.